What do you mean OUTDOOR yoga?

 Classes and space are designed for teens and adults 13 years and older.
 Some classes include adult beverages.
 Please contact me when in question.
 We want our teens in a safe and appropriate environment.

 What if I am brand new to yoga?

 Yin and Restorative style yoga requires no previous experience.
 Vinyasa is a tradition with unusual words, specific alignment and unconventional movement.
 If you have no experience with vinyasa, I highly recommend scheduling a private or semi private class that teaches you the foundation of the practice.

 Yes, I do and you are welcome to use it during designated times or with my permission.
 Water is a wonderful way to relax after a warm yoga practice and it enhances your connection with the water element that is calming.

 It is important for you to know that you SWIM AT YOUR OWN RISK.

 Can you explain yoga etiquette?

 No shoes are allowed in the indoor space.
 Once you are on the patio, take your shoes off.
 You do not want shoes or socks on your mat.
 Phones are turned off or silent.
-The final pose known as “savasana” is not optional.
-It is the most important pose of practice and the pose allows you to embody the meaning of the word yoga, which is union of body, mind and spirit.
+The final pose known as “savasana” is the most important pose of practice and allows you to embody the meaning of the word yoga; union of body, mind and spirit.